 - 6V/5A battery

-In this project, the components which are required and the design of this project are too simple.
-At first, we are going to explain the connection of this circuit.
-Two output side of the transformer explained is connected with two bridge rectifiers.
+In this project, the components which are required and the design of this project is too simple.
+First, we are going to explain the connection of this circuit.
+Two output sides of the transformer explained is connected with two bridge rectifiers.
 One of the rectifiers (D2 and D3) is connected to the coil (1st terminal) and a wayside (4th terminal) of the SPDT relay ( single pole double through).
 Another rectifier is connected to the 7806 regulator ic input channel.

 After completing the rectifier circuit, we take the battery.
 The positive (+VCC) side of the battery has connected the pole (1st terminal) of the relay.
 Then we take the switch( 2 poles 2 way ).
 Connect the second way (5th terminal) of the relay with the switch (1st terminal).
 The output terminal of the 7806 is connected to the other side of the switch (3rd terminal).
 The pole of the switch (2nd terminal) is connected to the +VCC side of the LED panel (6V, 12W).